Skip to content

 What is the purpose of a bias vector in nn.Linear?

-How do you initialize weights and biases for a linear layer in PyTorch?
+How do you initialize weights and biases?